PXIe Controller Network Adapter Not Showing Up in Device Manager

 Additional Information

-Additionally, if you decide to replace the battery (BR2032 3V Battery) yourself, though NI will not be responsible for any damage to the controller.
+If you decide to replace the battery (BR2032 3V Battery), NI will not be responsible for any damage to the controller.
 Before you replace the battery, make sure you inspect the controller to make sure that the metal clip is making contact with the battery, the battery edges are not corroded, and that there is no physical damage to the controller.

 To replace the battery yourself, follow the instructions below: